Category Archives: Seth Rogen

 The Disaster Artist (2017)

-Each year there is at least one movie that I think I will absolutely hate that I end up loving.
+Each year, there is at least one movie that I think I will hate and that I end up loving.
 Some years, it is much easier to pinpoint that movie than in other years.
 Not in 2017.
-Based on the trailers and the movie’s premise, I thought I would absolutely hate James Franco’s (Child of God, As I Lay DyingThe Disaster Artist.
+Based on the trailers and the movie’s premise, I thought I would hate James Franco’s (Child of God, As I Lay DyingThe Disaster Artist.
 I will say that I knew nothing about Tommy Wiseau or the cult status of his movie The Room.
-However, I was more than pleasantly surprised and impressed by how effective this movie was.
+However, I was pleasantly surprised and impressed by this movie’s effectiveness.
 This movie had quite a bit of Oscar buzz heading into awards season.
-Actually, it netted Franco a Golden Globe for Best Performance by an Actor in a Motion Picture – Musical or Comedy.
+It netted Franco a Golden Globe for Best Performance by an Actor in a Motion Picture – Musical or Comedy.
 Unfortunately (for him), he was hit up with some sexual misconduct claims right around this time, and it very well could have cost him a nomination for Best Performance by an Actor in a Leading Role.
-I actually think this was the sixth-best performance of the year.
+This was the sixth-best performance of the year.
 As mentioned in previous posts, I would have gone with four nominated, minus Denzel Washington (Roman J. Israel Esq.), and replaced him with Jake Gyllenhaal (Stronger).
-After seeing this movie, I would have knocked Washington’s performance down to seventh and inserted Franco’s performance as the best performance not to be recognized with a nomination.
+After seeing this movie, I would have knocked Washington’s performance down to seventh and inserted Franco’s performance as the best not to be recognized with a nomination.
 His performance was very good.
-I think the movie would still have been good had he directed it and cast someone else as the lead, but casting himself was the right call for sure.
+The movie would still have been good had he directed it and cast someone else as the lead, but casting himself was the right call.

 Continue reading The Disaster Artist (2017)